-We are thrilled to share the wonderful news that our brilliant colleague Jonathan has been awarded the second prize in the writing competition organised by The Care Workers Charity.
+We are delighted to announce that our talented colleague, Jonathan Hoitinga, has been awarded second prize in the annual writing competition organised by The Care Workers’ Charity.
+This achievement is a wonderful recognition of Jonathan’s creativity and his ability to capture the true spirit of care work.

 “The Day I Died – by Jonathan Hoitinga